stacks-network/stacks/README.md

-User Schema for the Open Name System
+Specifications for the Open Name System
 =============

-Standard, specification, schema for characterizing a person's online identity on the open name system.
+Standard, specification, schema for the Open Name System

+characterizing a person's online identity on the open name system.

 ##### Table of Contents
 [Introduction](#introduction)